VNG-Realisatie/archi-scripts/Scripts/View/readme.md

     - default is no filter
     - [..] (empty array) all relationship types in the model
     - [type, type, ...] array of relationship types like realization-relationship, assignment-relationship, ...
-  - `viewName`, name of the view to create
+  - `excludeFromView`, exclude a marked set of relations from the view
-    - default is "name of first selected object"
+    - default is false
-    - only used in the `action` GENERATE_SINGLE
+    - boolean [true, false]
-    - string - viewname
+    - in the model you 'mark' the to exclude relations with the property excludeFromView=true.
+The marked relation and ITS related element are skipped
-- Parameters with relationship types to draw different
+- How to draw given relationship types
   - `layoutReversed`, relationship types that will be reversed in the layout
     - default none
     - [..] (empty array) no relationships are reversed